tudelft3d/3dgeoinfo2018/venue.md

 ## Venue

 The conference will be held at the Aula Congress Centre and at the Faculty of Architecture and the Built Environment within the Delft University of Technology.
-Both buildings are just south of the city centre of Delft and a 5-minute walk from each other.
+Both buildings are just south of the city centre of Delft (15 minutes by foot from the Markt Square) and a 5-minute walk from each other.

 <div class="row">
 	<div class="col-xs-8"><img class="image img-responsive" src="img/csm_Aula_99825cc2fd.jpg" /></div>